MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-appx-01.md

 * Import assets and set up the scene
 * Interact with holograms using UI elements and buttons
-* Configure 3D objects for the clipping feature.
+* Configure 3D objects for the clipping feature
-* Learn about eye tracking target select and highlight tooltips.
+* Learn about eye tracking target select and highlight tooltips

 ## Prerequisites

->[!TIP] If you have not completed the [Getting started tutorials](mrlearning-base.md) series yet, its recommended that you complete those tutorials first.

 * A Windows 10 PC configured with the correct [tools installed](install-the-tools.md)
-* Windows 10 SDK 10.0.18362.0 or later
 * Some essential C# programming ability
 * A HoloLens 2 device [configured for development](using-visual-studio.md#enabling-developer-mode)
-* <a href="https://docs.unity3d.com/Manual/GettingStartedInstallingHub.html" target="_blank">Unity Hub</a> with Unity 2019.2.X installed and the Universal Windows Platform Build Support module added
+* <a href="https://docs.unity3d.com/Manual/GettingStartedInstallingHub.html" target="_blank">Unity Hub</a> with Unity 2019.3.X installed and the Universal Windows Platform Build Support module added
+* Completed the Getting started tutorials series or some basic prior experience with Unity and MRTK

 > [!IMPORTANT]
 > The recommended Unity version for this tutorial series is Unity 2019.3.X.
 It supersedes any Unity version requirements or recommendations stated in the prerequisites linked above.